A general framework for adaptive nonparametric dimensionality reduction: Numerical experiments

 In Figure \ref{alltog}, we compare the performance of LLE$^*$ (horizontal dashed lines) with the performance of LLE as the number of neighbours varies (continuous lines) for all 4 chosen metrics.
 We create a combination of possible hyper-parameter values explored through grid search.
 This allows us to evaluate how LLE$^*$ behaves compared to different choices of numbers of neighbours (\textit{n\_components} is fixed and equal to $d^*$).
 We explore neighbours from 5 to 50 with a step size of 5, except for Manifolds, where, since the average $k^*$ is close to 50, we extend the exploration up to 70 neighbours.
 Vertical dashed lines are also drawn to highlight the mean (blue) and the median (orange) of the $k^*$ distribution.
 We observe that in most cases, the results obtained by varying the number of neighbours are smaller, and thus worse, or close to the results obtained with $\text{LLE}^*$.

-Another interesting observation is that when we fix the number of neighbours as the mean or the median - or we consider a neighborhood around these summary statistics (represented by the gray area in Figure \ref{alltog})- of the $k^*$ distribution, the results obtained for some metrics are comparable to the results obtained by varying the number of neighbours for the MNIST, Iris, and News Articles datasets.
+Another interesting observation is that when we fix the number of neighbours as the mean or the median - or we consider a neighbourhood around these summary statistics (represented by the gray area in Figure \ref{alltog})- of the $k^*$ distribution, the results obtained for some metrics are comparable to those obtained by using $k^*$ for the MNIST, Iris, and News Articles datasets.
 Regarding the Manifolds dataset, this trend is not visible: as previously discussed, looking at Figure \ref{multipleviz}, we can see how the distribution of $k^*$ is much more variable compared to that of the other datasets, which indicates that the data density varies significantly across different regions of the manifold.
 Therefore, if we take the median of $k^*$, we possibly introduce systematic biases due to sub-regions where the density exhibits strong irregularities.

 These insights allow us to make some remarks on how to handle the possible modelling scenarios: \begin{itemize} \item When the data density of points varies considerably, the locally adaptive structure enables us to effectively describe the local neighbourhoods of observations, avoiding the introduction of bias during the projection phase into the low-dimensional space. \item For data with more regular density, on the other hand, imputing a fixed $k$ as the median $k^*$ already leads to acceptable results.
 However, since the data distribution is unknown, we recommend always using LLE$^*$ because it leads to accurate and robust results independently of the roughness of the data density. \end{itemize}